You know you need to begin investing, but you haven’t gotten started. Maybe you don’t know where to begin.

-Before you begin investing, you should take the time to get a good understanding of where you are right now financially.
-It’s impossible to make sensible money decisions if you don’t have a good grasp of your current situation.
+Before you begin investing, you should get a good understanding of where you are right now financially.
+It’s impossible to make sensible money decisions if you don’t have a good grasp of your current financial situation.

-Take a look at your bank account balances.
-Examine how much you earn and how much you spend each month.
-Review your current debt load and payments.
-It may help to sign up for Mint.com, Personal Capital, or a similar account aggregator so you can see your entire financial picture in one view.
+It may help to sign up for Mint.com, Personal Capital or a similar account aggregator so you can see your entire financial picture in one view.